 In 1954 the association of parents formed the “North Bay and District Association for Retarded Children”, and began to provide school services to eight children in a church basement.
 That same year, these parents joined the Ontario Association for the Mentally Retarded and received their charter as a charitable organization.
 Their first major project was West-Bay-Field School (named for the three areas it provided service for; North Bay, West Ferris and Widdifield).
 The school was built in 1963 and operated by the Association until 1969, at which time the Nipissing Board of Education assumed responsibility.

 The second project was the building of a work training centre for handicapped adults.
 The centre opened in May 1969.
-Since then, the Association staff has grown from two (2) to a total of one hundred and eighty-two (182) employees and provides a variety of service to the people of North Bay and surrounding area.
+Since then, the Association staff has grown from two (2) to a total of two hundred and seventy four (274) employees and provides a variety of services to the people of North Bay and surrounding area.

 In 2008, the North Bay and District Association for Community Living changed its name to Community Living North Bay.